 Under the HomeBuy scheme, the Association receives HomeBuy grant representing a percentage of the open market purchase price of a property in order to advance interest free loans to a homebuyer.
-The loans advanced by the Association meet the definition of concessionary loans and are shown as fixed assets investments on the statement of financial position.
-The HomeBuy grant provided by the government to fund all or part of a HomeBuy loan is classified as a creditor due in more than one year.
+The loans advanced by the Group meet the definition of concessionary loans and are shown as Equity Loans in fixed asset investments on the statement of financial position.
+The HomeBuy grant provided by the Government to fund all or part of a HomeBuy loan is classified as HomeBuy Grant in creditors due in more than one year.